3b1b/3Blue1Brown.com/content/lessons/2016/vectors/index.md

 ---
-title: Vectors, what even are they? | Essence of linear algebra, chapter 1
+title: Vectors, what even are they?
 description: What is a vector?
 Is it an arrow in space?
 A list of numbers?
 date: 2016-08-06
 video: fNk_zzaMoSs